Plotting in Python: an overview

 seaborn

 Seaborn is a higher level library built on top of matplotlib.
-This means that the plots are also non-interactive and that the options are more limited.
-On the plus side, the declarative syntax is very easy, making it a nice library for exploratory data analysis (EDA).
+This means that the options are more limited, but the declarative syntax is very easy, the defaults look great, and it has lots of statistical functionality, making it a perfect library for exploratory data analysis (EDA) on tabular data.
+We will also cover seaborn in more details later in this course.

 Example